-2019-06-17 Terrains listed below are work in progress, they are nowhere near finished.
+Terrains listed below are work in progress, they are not finished.
 For example there is very little of objects like bushes, rocks, trees and buildings etc. These are not finished products!

-See each terrains individual specifications for development progress and if there is none specified then it means there literally are no objects.
-Every terrain (at least the real world data ones) are functioning properly, cultivator_density, field definitions, farmland buy land option, contracts, vehicle shop, sale points, the basic features are there and no errors in the log.
+See each terrains individual specifications for development progress and if there is none specified then it means there are no objects beside vehicle shop + selling points.
+Every terrain (at least the real world data ones) are functioning properly, cultivator_density, field definitions, farmland buy land option, contracts, vehicle shop, selling points, the basic features are there and no errors in the log.

 2019-05-05 there was an issue with terrain scale being off, I started a huge project of re-design / re-make of all our terrains from ground up, I used no existing files, it was a total re-make.

-Releases as of 2019-06-17 none of the below terrains have been publicly released.
+Releases none of the below terrains have been publicly released.
 The fictional PMC Farm Lab test terrain would be ready to release but just havent got around to it.
 We are looking for dedicated testers for all the terrains in this page.

 These are made out of ArcGis world imagery satellite imagery or US National Agriculture Imagery Program (NAIP) aerial imagery (we mostly use US NAIP now) and US National Elevation Dataset (NED) 10 meter resolution heightmap data.
 These are real world farming areas, some functionality like vehicle shop and sale points have been placed to suitable locations for FS19 where they would not be in real life.